 The conduct of all members of the University is governed by university regulations, local ordinances, and State and Federal laws.
 Individuals who violate state and federal law are subject to prosecution by appropriate authorities regardless of whether the activity happens on or off-campus.
-In addition, students may be subject to disciplinary action by the university pursuant to this Code.
+In addition, students may be subject to disciplinary action by the university pursuant to the Student Code of Conduct.
 The severity of the imposed sanctions will be appropriate to the violation.

 To encourage responsible attitudes in its students, the University relies upon personal example, counseling and admonition.
-In certain circumstances where these preferred means fail, it must rely upon the rules and procedures described in this Code.
+In certain circumstances where these preferred means fail, it must rely upon the rules and procedures described in this Student Code of Conduct.
 In the enforcement of this code, the University functions in an administrative manner.